jigish/slate/README.md

 **NEW Installation Instructions**

-**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices
+**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices.
+In macos, (and OS X Mavericks or later), go to System Preferences > Security & Privacy > Privacy > Accessibility and check the box for Slate.

 ### Direct Download ###